Bijisha99/IMBD_Project_README/README.md

+In this project, we aim to analyze the IMDB datasets sourced from Kaggle.
+We'll leverage Amazon Web Services (AWS) infrastructure, specifically S3 for storing the datasets, EMR for running Spark jobs, and Jupyter Notebook for executing PySpark functions to conduct our analysis.
 # Here's an overview of the steps involved:

 - Creating an S3 Bucket:Create a new bucket on Amazon S3 to store the IMDB datasets obtained from Kaggle.